sarah1893/notes/docs/appendix/python-coroutine.rst

 dispatch tasks to other threads.
 The following example shows how to create a thread to handle connections simultaneously.
 However, creating numerous threads may consume all computing power without high throughput.
-Even worse, an application may waste time waiting for a lock to process critical sections within a thread.
+Even worse, an application may waste time waiting for a lock to process tasks in critical sections.
 Although using threads can solve blocking issues for a socket server, other factors, such as CPU utilization, are essential for a programmer to overcome the C10k problem.
 Therefore, without creating unlimited threads, the event loop is another solution to manage connections.